talha915/DevOps-Assignment-2-part-2/README.md

     redeploy the application using docker-compose.
 Verify that the new feature is working as expected.
     - In web/app/index.py file new feature is added and running docker-compose up again
+ - Implement a backup strategy for the database.
+This can be achieved using a Docker volume or by running a backup script periodically
+    - Added volume feature in docker-compose.yml file now it will persist or save last image state even if docker is shutdown of somehow not working
+ - Implement a scaling strategy for the web application.
+This can be achieved by using the docker-compose scale command to create multiple instances of the web service.
+Verify that the web application is accessible and working correctly when scaled.
+    - docker-compose up -d --scale web=3 (any number)